microsoft/AzureMonitorAddonForSplunk/README.md

 As a contributor, you will need to generate a version specific package file that includes your changes, such as `.\packages\TA-Azure_Monitor_1_2_7.spl`.
 Follow the steps below to generate the version specific package file.

+Note: The scripts use [7-Zip](https://www.7-zip.org/) to build the the file structure and contents.
+So, make sure you have this installed on your computer and that `7z` can be run from a command/shell prompt.

 1. Open `.\default\app.conf` and bump the **version** property in the **[launcher]** section.

 2. This step generates the version specific package file.
 If you are running Windows, then you will use the `.\deployment\package.cmd` script.
 If you are running Mac or Linux, use the `.\deployment\package.sh` script.
 Open a command/shell prompt and change to the `.\deployment` directory.
 Execute the script, passing in the version specific string as shown below.
 Notice the use of underscores in the string.